"I realize that sounds rather wimpy."

 "What does the Social Radar say?"

-That was her nickname among the cofounders.
-Graham describes her judgment as standing next to "an airport baggage scanner" — she had "x-ray vision for character."
-He admits, with characteristic bluntness, that she is better than him at "practically everything to do with people."
+That was her nickname.
+Graham describes her judgment as standing next to "an airport baggage scanner."
+She had "x-ray vision for character."
+He admits she is better than him at "practically everything to do with people."

 "The worst thing about leaving YC was not working with Jessica anymore.
 Leaving was like pulling up a deeply rooted tree."

-The man who has spent his entire life leaving things found something he didn't want to leave.
-He left anyway — or rather, they left together, to England, to raise their two sons among houses that are five hundred years old.
+The serial escape artist found something he didn't want to leave.
+He left anyway.
+Or rather, they left together, to England, to raise their two sons.

 Graham's 200+ essays are his actual life's work.
 Not Viaweb.
 Not Y Combinator.
 The essays.